1.800.221.5175

 Canticle of Creation

-In preparation for the annual World Day of Prayer for Creation, download Saint Francis’ Canticle of Creation.
+Download the Canticle of Creation Prayer Card.
 Disciples of all ages can color the image as they reflect on the words of the prayer.
-Display and pray the prayer in the home or parish on the World Day of Prayer for Creation and be inspired to be a steward of creation!
+Display and pray the prayer during the Season of Creation to remember to be a steward of creation!

 REL_DL_CanticleOfCreation_PrayerCard_Thumb_@2X